systek/graphql-workshop/2_docs/frontend.md

 Verify that everything looks fine, and that the example query loads the data as expected.

 Developing against the deployed example won't be the best experience as other people might add and remove data at any time.
 We would like to use a local node example as a development backend instead.
-The `apollo.js` file is where the URL the Apollo client uses is configured, change it to just `/`.
+The `src/apollo/client.js` file is where the URL the Apollo client uses is configured.
+Change the `uri` property to `/`.

 ```diff
 const client = new ApolloClient({